 Smoothies are always a hit with my teenage children.
-They can’t seem to get enough of them, so I always keep Greek yogurt and fresh fruit on hand.
+They can’t get enough of them, so I always keep Greek yogurt and fresh fruit on hand.
 This recipe is a big favorite of theirs, but they also love my blueberry smoothie and my mango smoothie.

 How to make a Banana Smoothie